Oct 2, 2019

 Rob MacMillan is a BCEHS paramedic specialist who serves on the Canucks Autism Network (CAN) First Responder Advisory Committee.

-First responders are more than seven times more likely to interact with an individual with autism.
-However, most are not trained on how to recognize autism or utilize effective support strategies in crisis situations involving those on the spectrum.
+First responders are more than seven times more likely to interact with an individual on the autism spectrum.

-Due to anxiety, sensory sensitivities, triggers or communication barriers, emergencies involving an individual with autism can often escalate quickly without this background of understanding.
+Due to anxiety, sensory sensitivities, triggers, or communication barriers, emergencies involving an Autistic individual can often escalate quickly without this background of understanding.

-As a BCEHS Paramedic Specialist and father of a daughter with autism, Rob MacMillan is highly motivated to bridge this gap of understanding.
+As a BCEHS Paramedic Specialist and father of a daughter on the spectrum, Rob MacMillan is highly motivated to bridge this gap.
 Together with six other members of the Canucks Autism Network (CAN) First Responder Advisory Committee, Rob played an instrumental role in developing and launching our First Responder eLearning Module this past January.

 The First Responder eLearning Module is a FREE 1-hour course available to fire fighters, police officers, paramedics, search and rescue and other emergency care providers across BC.
 Visit elearn.canucksautism.ca to access now!

-Rob recently shared an example from the field that illustrates how a little awareness can go a long way in emergency situations.
+Rob recently shared an example from the field that illustrates how a little understanding can go a long way in emergency situations.

-Last month, Rob was at a dispatch centre when a call came in involving a boy with autism who had climbed three stories up a tree.
+Last month, Rob was at a dispatch centre when a call came in involving a boy on the spectrum who had climbed three stories up a tree.
 Rob arrived on scene to find the boy’s mother anxiously watching as her son continued climbing to dangerous heights.

 “Fire rescue had already arrived,” Rob recounted.
 “And any time one of them tried to approach the boy, he just kept climbing higher and higher.
 He wasn’t afraid – he was just having fun.
 But we were all extremely distressed.
 Meanwhile, the tree was starting to sway as he continued climbing.”

-Despite Rob’s personal experience with autism, he knew that each child with autism is an individual with their own unique personality.
+Despite Rob’s personal experience with autism, he knew that each child on the spectrum is an individual with their own unique personality.
 He asked the boy’s mother about her son’s likes, dislikes, triggers and ability to communicate.
 The mom informed him that her son was non-verbal.
 They began to strategize together.

 Learning that the young boy was highly interested in his mom’s iPhone, they initially tried to show him something on a smart phone to encourage him to climb down.